Opalmaster/LotR-Music-Patch/README.md

 # LotR Music Patch
-I created this patch because the other patch was bugged and did not cover most zones and most tracks.
+I created this patch from scratch because the only available LotR music patch was bugged and it didn't cover most zones and most tracks.

+This patch is very rich so you won't easily get bored of listening.

-You will hear many different LotR and Hobbit songs in many zones and all cities.
+You will hear many different LotR and some LotR related songs (like Hobbit etc.) in all cities and many zones.

+You can create an issue here if you have suggestions to make.
+I may update the patch in the future.

 Enjoy!